guillaumemoreau/db-course/09_bigd.md

 ### Big Data=Intersection of 3V

 - Volume
-  - Data volume are getting even bigger
+  - Data volumes are getting even bigger
 - Variety
   - Data are more and more complex ... and less and less structured
 - Velocity